Internet of Things (IoT) security: 9 ways you can help protect yourself

 - Do your research before you buy.
 Devices become smart because they collect a lot of personal data.
 While collecting data isn’t necessarily a bad thing, you should know about what types of data these devices collect, how it’s stored and protected, if it is shared with third parties, and the policies or protections regarding data breaches.

 - Know what data the device or app wants to access on your phone.
 If it seems unnecessary for the app’s functionality or too risky, deny permission.

-- Use a VPN, like Norton Secure VPN, which helps to secure the data transmitted on your home or public Wi-Fi.
+- Use a trusted VPN, which helps to secure the data transmitted on your home or public Wi-Fi.

 - Check the device manufacturer’s website regularly for firmware updates.

 - Use caution when using social sharing features with these apps.
 Social sharing features can expose information like your location and let people know when you’re not at home.
 Cybercriminals can use this to track your movements.
 That could lead to a potential cyberstalking issue or other real-world dangers.